codedarkness/dwm/README.md

 * attachaside - master always in the left
 * autostart - programs when log in
-* center windows - center windows in toggle mode
+* center - center windows in toggle mode
-* uselesspag - add gaps between windows
+* colorbar - change foreground and background color of every status bar
-* pertag - have different layout in each tag
+* restartsig - restart dwm without exit current session
-* restartsig - restat dwm without loging out
+* rotatestack - moves a client form the bottom to the top of the stack
-* colorbar - allow to chenge colors in staus bar elements
+* status2d - allows color in the status bar
-* status2d - allow color and rectangles in status bar
+* uselessgas - add gaps between windows

 ![dwm - darknesscode](/config-files/images/dwm-void-linux.png)